In an Emergency

 - Activate the closest fire alarm.

-- Evacuate to the designated evacuation area and report to those around you.
+- Evacuate to the nearest evacuation assembly area and report to those around you.

 - Call 909.607.2000 and report the location and nature of the fire.